cmsc330fall24/fall2024/discussions/discussion2.md

       | 1::2::t      -> "three"
       | _            -> "four"
    ;;
+      answer: three
+      - you can match lists using cons
+      - 1::2::4::t is also valid
    ```

 More information + examples can be found in the [spring23 OCaml discussion](https://github.com/cmsc330-umd/spring23/tree/main/discussions/d3_ocaml).